0844 826 1907

-Anyway, I had arranged to take mates to the game.
+For my sixth visit, I had arranged to take mates to the game.
 So after meeting Salmon near my house, we made our way to pick Paul and Danny up.
-We left Wycombe about 8.10 and I had planning to go into Rochdale itself before the game.
+We left Wycombe about 8.10 and I had planned to go into Rochdale itself before the game.
 But the M6 was true to recent form, and we had an hour wait after some tool overturned their car just before Stafford.
 You can only hope that the victims of the crash were OK, but it's damn frustrating all the same, especially when you find out too late to come off the motorway and take an alternative route.
 At least I got to visit Curzon Ashton and Chadderton's grounds, though it was a tiny bit too late to walk into town as we got there about 12.45.
 I did console myself with a very nice Rag Pudding, Peas and Chips from the aforementioned excellent chippy.
 By then the team were due to arrive so we all waited to applaud them off the coach.
-After chatting to a few other fans in the vicinity I decided to go out and check a pub about 10 minutes walk away that came well recommended - the Cemetery Hotel.
+After chatting with a few other fans in the vicinity I decided to go out and check a pub about 10 minutes walk away that came well recommended - the Cemetery Hotel.
 It was not bad at all and after a bottle of Thatcher's Katy cider and watching the end of the Merseyside derby, I made my way to the ground, arriving just before kick off.

 Paying £20 to get in, I was hoping to get some value out of my ticket.
 It started well enough, with Scott Donnelly putting us ahead in the first 10 minutes.But it was not to last.
 2 goals from Ashley Grimes, the second one after a bounce deceived James Tunnicliffe saw the Dale through 2-1, To be frank, they deserved the victory after being by far the better side.
 It would be our first defeat at Rochdale, but the next few visits that I didn't attend resulted in little to smile about for the Wycombe fans.